create3000/x_ite/docs/_posts/components/X_ITE/BlendMode.md

 ### SFString [in, out] **colorEquation** "FUNC_ADD"
 {: #fields-colorEquation }

 Specifies the RGB blend equation, how the red, green, and blue components of the source and destination colors are combined.
-It must be:
+It must be on of:

 - FUNC_ADD
 - FUNC_SUBTRACT